nicotsou/nicotsou.com/content/blog/the-art-of-prompt-engineering/index.md

 ## Turning up the heat

 Another important factor that influences hallucinations is the "temperature" setting.
 Temperature controls how creative or random the model's responses are.
 A temperature of 0 makes responses more deterministic and focused, reducing hallucinations but potentially making outputs more rigid.
-Higher temperatures (like 0.7-1.0) increase creativity and variability, but also increase the likelihood of hallucinations
+Higher temperatures (like 0.7-1.0) increase creativity and variability, but also increase the likelihood of hallucinations.

 > Think of temperature like a creativity dial.